nimona/go-nimona/README.md

 Nimona’s main goal is to provide a number of layers/components to help with the challenges presented when dealing with decentralized and peer to peer applications.

-## Architecture

-As the various components and protocols start taking shape their specifications will live under [`docs`](./docs).

 ## Development

 ### Requirements

-- Go 1.11.x with modules enabled
+- Go 1.13+ with modules enabled
 - Make

 ### Getting Started